akvorado/akvorado/docs/design.md

 - Automatically build dashboards for Grafana.[^grafana]
 - Builds dashboards with [D3.js][].[^d3js]
 - Buffer message to disks instead of blocking (when sending to Kafka) or dropping (when querying the SNMP poller).
+We could probable just have a system service running tcpdump dumping packets to a directory and use that as input.
+This would be allow *Akvorado* to block from end-to-end instead of trying to be realtime.
 - Collect routes by integrating GoBGP.
 This is low priority if we consider information from Maxmind good enough for our use.